ONLYA/AR488-Bluetooth-Mega-2560/README.md

 The GPIB connector I use: [112-024-213R001](https://www.mouser.co.uk/ProductDetail/NorComp/112-024-213R001?qs=IGgAdOvCTsR9oVdHJ26vTQ%3D%3D).
 Please note that this is a *female* connector, so you will need a GPIB male-male cable.

+Connect JP2, "0" side of JP3 and JP4 as the origin setup.
+You can change that accordingly with the `AR488_config.h`.

 PCB images in KiCad 3D Viewer:
 ![top](images/AR488-Bluetooth-top.png)